Welcome to CSC 151! The official course description for this class is:

 The grading scale for this course will be:

-You may note that a score of exactly 90% could earn either a B+ or an A-.
-In this unlikely scenario, I will always choose the higher of the two grades.
+You may note that there are some gaps between ranges.
+I reserve the right to make decisions about which direction to “round” values in those gaps.
 I also reserve the right to adjust this scale during the semester.
 You will be notified of any changes, and the scale will not change in the final two weeks of the course.
 You may ask me for your current grade in the class at any point; I will happily give you my best estimate based on the current scale and graded work so far, but these estimates are not guarantees of a specific final grade.

 Because your participation is so important, I will not grant excused absences except in exceptional circumstances.
-I will deduct 2% from your final grade for each unexcused absence and 1% for each time you are late to class.
-However, each student is allotted a 4% “penalty buffer,” so you may miss two classes or arrive late four times with no impact on your final grade.
+I will deduct 1% from your final grade for each absence and 0.5% for each time you are late to class.
+However, each student is allotted a 2% “penalty buffer,” so you may miss two classes or arrive late four times with no impact ony our final grade.
 This policy is intended to give you the flexibility to deal with brief illnesses or personal issues that require you to miss class.

 I encourage students who plan to observe religious holidays that coincide with class meetings or assignment due dates to consult with me in the first three weeks of classes so that we may reach a mutual understanding of how you can meet the terms of your religious observance and also the requirements for this course.